Michael J. Fox

 Learning to accept how things are can instantly help us to neutralize unpleasant experiences that typically overwhelm most people.
 But, the question of course is, how do we do this?

 To accept requires understanding that happiness always follows acceptance.
 Yes, it’s a state-of-mind, and nothing else.
-It’s not a technique, but rather a mental perspective you bring to every situation.
+It’s not a technique, but rather a rational perspective you bring to every situation.

 Life is neither positive nor negative.
 Yes, it appears to have its ups and downs, but an upward spike for one person translates to a downward spike for another person.
 Life and circumstances, in general, are therefore open to interpretation.
 What one person perceives as bad luck, another person thanks God for their good fortune.
 It’s just a matter of how we see things, or in other words, how we interpret things.